-The Audit Committee is responsible for, among other things: (i) recommending to the Board the person or firm to be nominated as the auditors for the purposes of preparing or issuing an auditors' report or performing other audit, review or attest services for the Corporation; (ii) overseeing the work of the auditors engaged for the purpose of preparing or issuing an auditors' report or performing other audit, review or attest services for the Corporation, including the resolution of disagreements between management and the auditors regarding financial reporting; (iii) reviewing and reporting to the Board on the Corporation's interim and annual financial statements and related management's discussion and analysis before those materials are filed with applicable regulatory authorities and publicly disclosed; (iv) reviewing and reporting to the Board on the Corporation's annual and interim earnings press releases before the Corporation publicly discloses this information; and (v) overseeing management's reporting on internal controls.
+The Audit Committee is responsible for, among other things: (i) recommending to the Board the person or firm to be nominated as the auditors for the purposes of preparing or issuing an auditors' report or performing other audit, review or attest services for the Corporation; (ii) overseeing the work of the auditors engaged for the purpose of preparing or issuing an auditors' report or performing other audit, review or attest services for the Corporation; (iii) overseeing the work of the auditors engaged for the purpose of preparing or issuing an auditors' report or performing other audit, review or attest services for the Corporation, including the resolution of disagreements between management and the auditors regarding financial reporting; (iii) reviewing and reporting to the Board on the Corporation's interim and annual financial statements and related management's discussion and analysis before those materials are filed with applicable regulatory authorities and publicly disclosed; (iv) reviewing and reporting to the Board on the Corporation's annual and interim earnings press releases before the Corporation publicly discloses this information; and (v) overseeing management's reporting on internal controls.

-The Audit Committee has developed and adopted a formal Charter and the text of that Charter, together with other disclosure required by NI 52-110, is contained in the Annual Information Form of the Corporation for the year ended December 31, 2020, which is available on SEDAR at www.sedar.com.
+The Audit Committee has developed and adopted a formal Charter and the text of that Charter, together with other disclosure required by NI 52-110, is contained in the Annual Information Form of the Corporation for the year ended December 31, 2021, which is available on SEDAR at www.sedar.com.